graphsense/graphsense.github.io/documentation.md

 **Q: Who is behind GraphSense, and who is driving development?**

 GraphSense has a strong research background, and development is mainly driven by the GraphSense core team.
+[Iknaio Cryptoasset Analytics GmbH](https://ikna.io) is run by the creators of GraphSense and offers GraphSense as a hosted service.

 **Q: Who is funding GraphSense?**

-Currently, GraphSense development relies on funds from the Austrian national research project [KRYPTOMONITOR](https://kryptomonitor-project.info/).
-Previously it received research funding from the EU H2020 project [TITANIUM](https://titanium-project.eu/) and the Austrian national research project [VIRTRCIME](https://virtcrime-project.info/).
+Currently, GraphSense development relies on contributions from its core developers, who are working for [Iknaio Cryptoasset Analytics GmbH](https://ikna.io), the [Complexity Science Hub Vienna](https://csh.ac.at), and the [AIT - Austrian Institute of Technology](https://www.ait.ac.at).

 **Q: Why don't you just use some other existing cryptocurrency/blockchain analytics tool?**